-Task testing is a popular tool for building an intuitive intranet information architecture (IA).
+Task testing (also referred to as Tree Testing) is a popular tool for building an intuitive intranet information architecture (IA).
 It’s a quick process that typically follows card sorting in the series of steps for designing a user-centered intranet navigation.

 Task testing fills a critical role that card sorting doesn’t: it evaluates the findability of content.
 If you are committed to building a user-friendly navigation for your employees, you need task testing.